comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark general structure.md

 If I try `hdfs dfs -ls`, it will sent a TGT to TGS and get a specific ticket (Ticket Service TS) from it.
 I sent my request with TS to Name Node (NN) to get my request processed.

 example : use Kerberos to authenticate on a webserver.
 After authentication, SPNEGO protocol allows putting TGT in http protocol through base64 encapsulating (put anyting into string) of TS into a header authentication : Negociate + token with token = base64(TS).

+Apache Knox service encapsulates SPNGO into LDAP authentication.

+Apache Ranger deals with authorization :
+- HDFS : who can access (r, w, x)
+- YARN : who, in which queue
+- Hive tables
+- HBase tables
+- Knox topologies
+- Kafka topics

+Any service in the cluster as a Ranger plugin

+In the end, security is ensured like that :
+- identification is ensured by LDAP
+- authentication is ensured by Kerberos
+- authorisation is ensured by Ranger